jayfunc/BetterLyrics/PrivacyPolicy.md

 Privacy Policy – BetterLyrics
 Effective Date: June 3, 2025

 Thank you for using BetterLyrics.

-BetterLyrics is a local lyrics viewer application built with WinUI 3.
+BetterLyrics is a lyrics viewer application built with WinUI 3.
 We respect your privacy and are committed to protecting it.
 This Privacy Policy explains how we handle your data.

-1. No Personal Data Collection
+1. Personal Data Collection
-BetterLyrics does not collect, store, or transmit any personal data.
+BetterLyrics does not collect, store, or transmit any personal data by default.
 All lyrics, preferences, and settings are stored locally on your device.
-We do not access or send your information to any server.
+We do not access or send your personal information to any server without your explicit action.

 2. Internet Usage
-BetterLyrics does not require an internet connection for its core functionality.
-The app does not make any network requests or communicate with external services unless you manually choose to view external resources (such as a linked demo video).
+BetterLyrics may connect to the internet to provide optional features, such as:

+ 	- Fetching lyrics from online sources
+	- Viewing demo content via external links

+These features are strictly opt-in.
+The app does not perform background communication or data transmission unless you explicitly initiate it.

 3. Third-Party Libraries
 BetterLyrics uses third-party open-source libraries (e.g., Win2D, CommunityToolkit, DevWinUI).
-These libraries are used locally and do not perform any background tracking or data transmission.
+These libraries operate locally and do not perform background tracking or data collection.

 4. Changes to This Policy
-If our privacy practices change in the future (for example, if online lyrics fetching is added), we will update this policy accordingly and notify users through app updates or store listing.
+If our privacy practices change (for example, when more online features are introduced), this policy will be updated accordingly.
+We will notify users through app updates or store listings.

 5. Contact
 If you have any questions about this privacy policy, please contact us at: founchoo@outlook.com